-

 Induced Draft : This system uses a fan to help remove exhaust gases.
 Make sure to choose a furnace that matches the ventilation system in your home.

-Discuss your home’s layout and materials with your HVAC professional to ensure proper ventilation.
+Discuss your home’s layout and materials with your HVAC professional to ensure proper ventilation when buying the right furnace.

 10. Consider Noise Levels

-Noise is an often-overlooked factor when purchasing a furnace.
+Noise is an often-overlooked factor when buying the right furnace.
 Some units can be quite loud, which may be disruptive to your household.

 Measuring Noise Levels